tirupatibg/azure-quickstart-templates/hazelcast-vm-cluster/README.md

 - `clusterPassword` By default `adminPassword` is used as `clusterPassword`.
 - `subnetAddressPrefix` Subnet address range for hazelcast instances.
 It's recommended that blue & green cluster instances stays in a separate subnets.
 Ex: 10.0.253.0/24 for blue & 10.0.254.0/24 for green clusters.
 BTW, it should align with the address space of VNET.
 - `instanceCount` Default 2.
+- `instanceStartIndex`: This index is used to enforce the uniqueness on instance name.
+Value should be no. of existing instances + 1.

 ###### Add Instances to an Existing Cluster
 Same command as above including parameter values, except `instanceStartIndex` parameter.
 Value for instanceStartIndex should be 'instance count of existing hz cluster + 1'.
 Ex: if there are 2 instance in existing cluster, then the instanceStartIndex should be 3.